We are currently reviewing this page. If you have any questions please contact email@example.com

 - Hereditary pancreatitis

 Acute pancreatitis is inflammation of the pancreas that comes on suddenly, usually in people who haven’t had any form of pancreatitis before.
-A few people can have a second or even recurrent episodes of acute pancreatitis, but this is different from chronic pancreatitis.
+Some people may have another, or repeated episodes of acute pancreatitis, but this is different from chronic pancreatitis.

 Around 8 in 10 attacks are caused by excess alcohol or gallstones.
-Others by trauma, viruses or medical procedures though the cause for some are never found.
+Others by trauma, viruses or medical procedures.
+The cause for some cases is never found.

-Symptoms include nausea, vomiting and severe pain the centre of the tummy, which may go through to the back and comes on suddenly over a period of few minutes to several hours.
+Symptoms include nausea, vomiting and severe pain the centre of the tummy, which may go through to the back, come on suddenly and last from a few minutes to several hours.

 Most people are unwell enough to need admission to hospital straightaway.
 The diagnosis of acute pancreatitis is made if someone has those symptoms and has a positive blood test for one of the pancreas enzymes (called amylase or lipase).
 Occasionally the diagnosis is not clear and is made after a CT scan of the abdomen is done.
 There are unfortunately no specific medicines that can halt acute pancreatitis or prevent it from occurring.